- Handling a deleted record

 The deleted record is no longer visible by the browse on the current item.
 This record will no longer be visible for the browses on the other items once these browse operations have been re-initialized.

 WINDEV, WINDEV Mobile and WEBDEV propose an automatic management of errors for the following types of errors: Duplicate error, integrity error, password error, modification conflict error and status error during modification conflict, lock error.
 See Assisted management of HFSQL errors

 for more details.

-: To delete all records of a data file, use the HDeleteAll
+: To delete all records from a data file, use HDeleteAll

 // Delete the customer orders

 WHILE HFound() = True